dkomics/ilri-africa-cdc-training/bacteria-whole-genome-sequencing.md

     mkdir -p $USER/AfricaCDC_training
     cd $USER/AfricaCDC_training
     ```
-2. The `assets, databases, primer-schemes, scripts` directories will be linked to the project directory, to limit redundancy. `-s` (soft) means that we are creating a soft link.
+2. The <directories to soft-link> directories will be linked to the project directory, to limit redundancy. `-s` (soft) means that we are creating a soft link.
     ```
     ln -s /var/scratch/global/AfricaCDC_training/[adps]* .
     ```